 - Have you registered for a Westpac Protect™ security device? - Sign in to Online Banking, select Preferences from Services and preferences menu then ‘Security’, or call us on 1300 655 505 8am-8pm, 7 days a week from within Australia, +61 2 9155 7700 from overseas.

-Have you informed Westpac of where and when you're travelling?
+- Have you informed Westpac of where and when you're travelling?
 We'll record your travel details and monitor the security of any accounts or credit cards while you're away.
+Keep in mind that access to Westpac online services is blocked in certain locations.

-- Select Notify going overseas from Cards services section
+- Select Notify going overseas under Card Services

 - Have you checked whether your cards are compatible with ATMs in the countries you're visiting, and made any necessary changes to linked accounts?
 Read about accessing your money overseas.